- If I were to pass away and the Law Society would want access to my account, what would you require?

 - Clio Grow

-If the current owner can still login to Clio and transfer ownership, they can follow these simple steps to immediately transfer ownership: How to change the Primary Subscriber
+- If an administrator at the firm has access to the account or the email address (following a password reset), they can log in to Clio and transfer ownership by following these simple steps to immediately transfer ownership: How to change the Primary Subscriber.

 Please Note: In light of the current COVID-19 crisis, many jurisdictions have issued guidelines to licensed lawyers within that particular location on the virtual/e-notarization processes.
 We recommend that you refer to your state bar or provincial law society as a starting point for how you would be able to obtain notarization during this time, while still prioritizing personal health and safety.
 If there are no guidelines yet in place for your location, please let us know and we'll be happy to suggest alternative steps.

-In the event of a deceased, incapacitated, or ill Account Owner, we would require a notarized Affidavit to authorize access at that time.
-If someone else on the account still has access to the account they can request a transfer of ownership (see here).
+In the event of a deceased, incapacitated, or ill Account Owner where the steps above are insufficient to gain access to the account, we would require a notarized Affidavit to authorize access at that time.

 - Create a sworn Affidavit stating the following (and modifying as needed to include details of incapacitation, etc.):